-- Preference will be given to collaborations for the improvement of the computing methodologies for the study of climate problems—e.g., collaborations with research and modeling activities at other large computing centers or programs (e.g., NERSC, NASA NAS, DoE SciDAC, NSF PetaApps) or collaborations between earth system modelers and mathematical or computer scientists.
+- Preference will be given to collaborations for the improvement of the computing methodologies for the study of climate problems—for example, collaborations with research and modeling activities at other large computing centers or programs (such as NERSC, NASA NAS, DoE SciDAC, NSF PetaApps) or collaborations between earth system modelers and mathematical or computer scientists.

 - The plan for evaluating the modeling experiments is a factor.
 Teams should propose a balanced program of experimentation, application, analysis, and validation.
 With appropriate justification, CISL may provide CSL projects with continued access to analysis resources after completing their large-scale modeling runs.

 - The value of and plan for sharing the resulting data sets with the broader community will be considered.
 While the panel is sensitive to the issue of maintaining proprietary data rights to give the principals sufficient time to analyze and publish their findings, it is also necessary for CSL projects to demonstrate concrete data management plans for providing, in a timely manner, the output data and analyzed results to the larger community for others to evaluate and to use.